muldjord/boris/README.md

 # Boris
-A scriptable desktop screenmate written in Qt (for graphics) and SFML (for sound).
+A scriptable desktop screenmate written in Qt6 (for graphics) and SFML (for sound).
 Boris will keep you company while you work.
 He has a bit of a prankster personality and needs to be cared for in order to stay alive.
 Move your mouse over him to check on his health stats.

 * All behaviours are fully scriptable using [BorisScript](data/behaviours/README.md)
 * Supports weather visualization using the OpenWeatherMap API